juicedata/juicefs/docs/en/tutorials/digitalocean.md

 ### 3. Database

 Unlike normal file systems, JuiceFS stores all metadata corresponding to the data in a separate database, and the larger the size of the stored data, the better the performance.
-Currently, JuiceFS supports common databases such as Redis, TiKV, MySQL/MariaDB, PostgreSQL, SQLite, and also OceanBase, a high-performance distributed database.
-Support for additional databases is under continuous development.
+Currently, JuiceFS supports common databases such as Redis, TiKV, MySQL/MariaDB, PostgreSQL, SQLite, etc., while support for other databases is under continuous development.
 If the database you need is not supported at the moment, please submit [issue](https://github.com/juicedata/juicefs/issues) feedback.

 Each database has its own advantages and disadvantages in terms of performance, size and reliability, and you should choose according to the actual needs of the scenario.